TRANSFORMING BONE REPAIR

 TETRANITE® IS TRANSFORMING BONE REPAIR

 Inspired by the marine animal the sandcastle worm, Tetranite is elegant chemistry.
-Bioengineered from the worm’s secreted protein, our synthetic adhesive is the only patented biomaterial which satisfies both the required and desired properties for a bone adhesive: wet field performance, multi-surface bonding, rapid mechanical stability and controlled biodegradability.
+Bioengineered from the worm’s secreted protein, our synthetic bone adhesive is the only patented biomaterial which satisfies both the required and desired properties for a bone adhesive: wet field performance, multi-surface bonding, rapid mechanical stability and controlled biodegradability.

 Tetranite contains mineral-organic compounds modeled on natural materials.
 Once mixed with an aqueous medium, the material undergoes a transformation from a pliable putty to a cement-like adhesive scaffold.
 Once on the market, Tetranite will become the first synthetic bone adhesive.
 As a synthetic product, Tetranite does not rely on large molecules and therefore can be produced in large quantities at a low cost.